Urinary tract infection

 - Ureters empty the urine into the bladder, which rests on top of the pelvic floor.
 The pelvic floor is a muscular structure similar to a sling running between the pubic bone in front to the base of the spine.

-Defense Systems Against Bacteria.
 Infection does not always occur when bacteria are introduced into the bladder.
 A number of defense systems protect the urinary tract against infection-causing bacteria:

 - Urine functions as an antiseptic, washing potentially harmful bacteria out of the body during normal urination.
 (Urine is normally sterile, that is, free of bacteria, viruses, and fungi.)
+Urine is also slightly acidic (low pH), which also inhibits bacterial growth.

 - The ureters join into the bladder in a manner designed to prevent urine from backing up into the kidney when the bladder squeezes urine out through the urethra.